hariprakash-123/ng2-table/README.md

     - `filtering` (`?any`) - switch on the filtering plugin
       - `filterString` (`string`) - the default value for filter
       - `columnName` (`string`) - the property name in raw data
+    - `links` (array of strings containing the links to display) - Contains the links that need to be shown.
+If this is setup, then the title of the column must be "Actions".
+Please refer to the example to see how its done

 ### Outputs (Events)

 - `tableChanged`: data change event handler
 - `cellClicked`: onclick event handler
+- `linkClicked`: Event Handler when a link is clicked.
+Contains the Link name, row, column

 ### Filter